 The majority of states require you to take a pre-licensing class.
 Many of these may be completed online or in a classroom setting.
 The requirements vary by state, ranging from a one-day session to 20-40 hours of online instruction.

-You'll need to arrange your formal licensure exam after you've completed any pre-exam prerequisites for your state.
+You'll need to pass the insurance agent exam after you've completed any pre-exam prerequisites for your state.
 These tests are frequently proctored by a third party.
 You will go to a testing location on the appointed date and time to take the online exam.
 Before taking the test, you may be required to produce proof of completion of a training class.

 Step 5: Submit your application for a license and a background check

 After passing your state insurance license test, you must submit all needed licensing applications to your state licensing authority.
 Some states will need a background check, which may include the collection of fingerprints.
 You'll be able to legally discuss and sell insurance coverage after you're formally licensed.